-1 To receive and adopt the Directors' Statement and Audited Financial Statements for the financial year ended 31 December 2021 and the Auditors' Report thereon.
-(Resolution 1) 2 To declare a tax exempt (1-tier) final dividend of 0.5 cent per ordinary share for the financial year ended 31 December 2021.
-(Resolution 2) 3 To approve Directors' fees of up to \$236,250 for the financial year ending 31 December 2022, to be paid quarterly in arrears.
-(Resolution 3) 4 To re-elect Mr Ang Miah Khiang, being a Director who retires by rotation pursuant to Article 110 of the Constitution of the Company.
-(Resolution 4) 5 To re-elect Ms Han Sah Heok Vicky, being a Director who retires by rotation pursuant to Article 110 of the Company.
-(Resolution 5) 6 To re-appoint Messrs Ernst & Young LLP as Auditors of the Company and to authorise the Directors to fix their remuneration.
+1 To receive and adopt the Directors' Statement and Audited Financial Statements for the financial year ended 31 December 2022 and the Auditor's Report thereon.
+(Resolution 1) 2 To declare a tax exempt (1-tier) final dividend of 1.0 cent per ordinary share for the financial year ended 31 December 2022.
+(Resolution 2) 3 To approve Directors' fees of up to \$247,500 for the financial year ending 31 December 2023, to be paid quarterly in arrears.
+(Resolution 3) 4 To re-elect Dr Benety Chang, being a Director who retires by rotation pursuant to Article 110 of the Constitution of the Company.
+(Resolution 4) 5 To re-elect Mr Tan Yang Guan, being a Director who retires by rotation pursuant to Article 110 of the Constitution of the Company.
+(Resolution 5) 6 To re-appoint Messrs Ernst $\vartheta$ Young LLP as Auditor of the Company and to authorise the Directors to fix their remuneration.
 (Resolution 6)